You will find below a number of methods to troubleshoot and fix the problem of iPhone Not Connecting to WiFi Network.

-iPhone Not Connecting to WiFi
+iPhone Not Connecting to WiFi Network

-Restart Your iPhone
+3. Restart iPhone

 2. Drag the Slider to the right to turn OFF your device.

 After your device is turned OFF, wait for 60 seconds and Restart iPhone by pressing the power button.

 4. Disable Bluetooth

 Bluetooth can interfere with WiFi network, causing WiFi connectivity problems on your iPhone.

 1. Go to Settings > Bluetooth > disable Bluetooth by moving the toggle to OFF position.